robert-kisteleki/go-sudoku-solver/README.md

 # Use

-The complied program expects a 9x9 table in input, like:
+The compiled program expects a 9x9 table in input, like:

 ```
 760000015